 On the other hand, you have the ductless system.
 These systems are widely used in Europe and Japan, since they’re easily installed in smaller buildings that can’t accommodate ductwork.
 However, they’re growing in popularity in the US and are just as capable of heating and cooling entire homes.

 - Heating and cooling.
 Ductless systems are heat pumps, meaning they’re capable of both heating and cooling functions.

 - Efficiency.
 Eliminating the ductwork means nothing stands between the air handler and the room.

 - Keeping you warm in the winter.
 The heating mode costs less to run than a gas furnace.

 But they’re not a great choice if:

 - You’re on a budget.
 Ductless heat pumps require a separate air handler for each room, and that cost is going to add up.

 - Indoor air quality is a problem for you.
 Most IAQ products—such as humidity controllers and air purifiers—require a duct system to be effective whole-house solutions.

 - You want to avoid more complex maintenance visits.
 Since these systems operate all year-round without a break, maintenance is especially important.

 With ductless systems, your only option is the ductless mini split system.
-Luckily, there are several brands available, so you can work with your Buford, GA HVAC contractor to find the one that works best for your needs and budget.
+Luckily, there are several brands available, so you can work with your Winder, GA HVAC contractor to find the one that works best for your needs and budget.